The most unusual passport photo in a valid modern passport

-Tom: “Thank you Michael.
+Tom: “Thank you, Michael.
 They granted you this privilege because you applied religious reasons?
-And is this a real (serious) thing for you or was it a fun action?”
+And is this a real (serious) thing for you or was it a fun activity?”

-Getting the picture was quite a hassle as well, as I was kicked out of a photo shop, cursed and told never to come back, but that’s besides the point.
+Getting the picture was quite a hassle as well, as I was kicked out of a photoshop, cursed and told never to come back, but that’s beside the point.
 I said that the passport has no relation to the statistical record, but was told to wait nevertheless.
 Much to my surprise, the answer was that the colander passport was OK, but the registration was not.”

 Tom: “Thank you for the interview, Michael.
 You definitely will have your place in modern passport history with this outstanding passport photo.”